-6 Pub.
-L 116-93, Title 1 of Division B, 133 Stat.
-2317 (December 20, 2019).
+&lt;sup>2 Public Law 116-260, Title 1 of Division B, 134 Stat.
+1182 (December 27, 2020).

-- a State;

 - an Indian tribe;

 - a city or other political subdivision of a State;

 - an entity whose application is supported by a State or a political subdivision of a state and that is

 - o a nonprofit organization;

 - o an institution of higher education;

-- o a public-private partnership;
+- o a public-private partnership;3

-- o a science or research park;
+- a science or research park;

-- o a Federal laboratory;
+- a Federal laboratory;

-- o a venture development organization7; or
+- o a venture development organization4; or

-- o an economic development organization or similar entity8; or
+- o an economic development organization or similar entity5; or

 - a consortium of any of the immediately aforementioned entities.

-EDA is not authorized to provide grants to individuals, and such requests will not be considered for funding.
+EDA is not authorized to provide grants to individuals under this NOFO, and such requests will not be considered for funding.

-Organizations that are or plan to be operating within the period of performance of a previously-awarded grant for the i6 Challenge (the predecessor to the Venture Challenge) are not eligible for a 2020 Venture Challenge grant.
-Correspondingly, organizations that are or plan to be operating within the period of performance of a previously-awarded grant for Seed Fund Support (the predecessor to the Capital Challenge) are not eligible for a 2020 Capital Challenge grant.
+Organizations that are or plan to be operating within the period of performance of a previously-awarded grant for the Venture Challenge, Industry Challenge, or i6 Challenge (the predecessor to the Venture Challenge) are not eligible for a 2021 Venture Challenge grant.
+Correspondingly, organizations that are or plan to be operating within the period of performance of a previously-awarded grant for the Capital Challenge or Seed Fund Support (the predecessor to the Capital Challenge) are not eligible for a 2021 Capital Challenge grant.